awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 The following command will use `eksctl` to create the IAM role that will be used by the CSI driver's service account.
 The service account is not created by this command, only the IAM role due to the `--role-only` option.
-It will be created when the Mountpoint CSI driver is installed.
+The service account will be created when the Mountpoint CSI driver is installed.

 > [!IMPORTANT]
 > The same service account name (`s3-csi-driver-sa`) must be specified both in this command and when creating a driver